caswellbrett/AttendanceTracker/README.md

   file
     - As a user, I want to be able to load my events from Attendance Tracker from file

-## Instructions for Grader
+# Instructions for Grader
-1) Run the "GuiMain" class
+- You can generate the first required event related to adding Xs to a Y by clicking the
-2) To add an event to the event list panel, press the "Add Event" button found on the left side of the main window.
-A new window should pop up.
+'add event' button on the main window.
+A new
-   1) Add the name and date of the event you wish to create and click "Add Event" when you are finished.
-   2) The newly created event's name should be visible on the left side of the main window.
-You may continue to add event by repeating step
-      (i) or you may close the 'Add Event' panel
-3) To add attendees to a desired event, click on the desired event in the event list on the left side of the main window.
+'add event' window will appear.
+After filling in the event's name and date, click 'Add event' on the pop-up window.
+- You can generate the second required event related to adding Xs to a Y by clicking the
-   1) Click the 'Add Attendee' button.
-A new window should appear.
+'add attendee' button.
+A new window will appear.
-   2) Add the name of the attendee into the text field and then click the 'Add Attendee' button.
-The attendee should appear on the right side of the main window.
+Add the name of the attendee and click the
-   3) You may continue to add attendees to this event or you may add more attendees by repeating step (ii).
-4) To save/load event lists, select the
-'save button' or 'load button' respectively.
+'add attendee' button on the new window.
+- You can locate my visual component by directing your attention to the lower-left corner of the application's main window.
+You will find a logo of a calendar.
+- You can save the state of my application by clicking the 'save file' button on the main window.
-When clicking the load button, the previously saved event list should appear on the left side of the main window.
+- You can reload the state of my application by clicking the 'load file' button on the main window.